-One Love's "Behind the Post" The One Love Foundation was created in honor of Yeardley Love, a senior at UVA, who was killed by her ex-boyfriend in 2010.
+- One Love's "Behind the Post" The One Love Foundation was created in honor of Yeardley Love, a senior at University of Virginia, who was killed by her former boyfriend in 2010.
 This workshop explores the ways social media can skew our view of the relationships around us and influence our decisions to stay in unhealthy ones.
-Participants will be able to:

-- Gain a better understanding of digital consent. - Identify red flags of intimate partner violence. - Identify campus and community resources to provide support for people impacted by interpersonal violence.

-One Love's "Amor Del Bueno" The One Love Foundation was created in honor of Yeardley Love, a senior at UVA, who was killed by her ex-boyfriend in 2010.
+Participants will be able to: - Gain a better understanding of digital consent. - Identify red flags of intimate partner violence. - Identify campus and community resources to provide support for people impacted by interpersonal violence. - One Love's "Amor Del Bueno" The One Love Foundation was created in honor of Yeardley Love, a senior at University of Virginia, who was killed by her former boyfriend in 2010.
 In this film, viewers follow the relationship of Julio and Mariana, who's relationship may look like amor del bueno or real love on the surface, but underneath lies unhealthy dynamics.
-Participants will be able to:

-- Identify signs of healthy and unhealthy relationships. - Identify campus and community resources to provide support for people impacted by interpersonal violence. - One Love's "Because I Love You" The One Love Foundation was created in honor of Yeardley Love, a senior at UVA, who was killed by her ex-boyfriend in 2010.
+Participants will be able to: - Identify signs of healthy and unhealthy relationships. - Identify campus and community resources to provide support for people impacted by interpersonal violence. - One Love's "Because I Love You" The One Love Foundation was created in honor of Yeardley Love, a senior at University of Virginia, who was killed by her former boyfriend in 2010.
 In these short films, viewers see how seemingly healthy phrases like "Because I love you" can be used as a tool for manipulation, deflecting responsibility, and control.
-Participants will: - Identify signs of healthy and unhealthy relationships. - Identify ways to intervene when concerned about a friend's relationship. - Identify campus and community resources to provide support for people impacted by interpersonal violence. - Thank U, Next: Healthy Breakups Breakups are tough, but that doesn't mean they have to be messy.
-Did you know that people 18-24 (traditional college aged students) experience stalking at the highest rates of any age group, and the majority of victims are stalked by someone they know, like a current/ former partner or acquaintance?
+Participants will: - Identify signs of healthy and unhealthy relationships. - Identify ways to intervene when concerned about a friend's relationship. - Identify campus and community resources to provide support for people impacted by interpersonal violence. - Thank U, Next: Healthy Breakups Relationship breakups are tough, but that doesn't mean they have to be messy.
 In this workshop, participants will be able to: - Identify the signs of stalking. - Identify healthy and unhealthy behaviors when breaking up or changing the status of a relationship. - Identify campus and community resources to provide support for people impacted by interpersonal violence.